 - Parking fee is $5 per car, $7 per bus (free with annual pass).

 - Closed on Christmas, Thanksgiving and New Year's.

 - Children under 5 years are not allowed in the lake, but there is a water play area for all ages.

-- Much of the park is wheelchair accessible, including the parking areas, restrooms, fishing dock, picnic areas, water spray ground, playgrounds, park paths, office, food concession, wetlands observation deck and trail loop.
+- Much of the park is wheelchair accessible, including the parking areas, restrooms, fishing dock, picnic areas, water spray ground, playgrounds, park paths, office, wetlands observation deck and trail loop.

 By bike: Use bike lanes east on Marine Drive to Blue Lake Road or east on Halsey to 223rd Avenue and follow the signs north to the park.
 Bicycles are welcome inside the park on paved paths.